apache/druid/docs/content/operations/api-reference.md

 Returns the dimensions of the datasource.

 <div class="note caution">
 This API is deprecated and will be removed in future releases.
-Please use <a href="../querying/segmentmetadataquery.html">SegmentMetadataQuery</a> instead which provides more comprehensive information and supports all dataSource types including streaming dataSources.
-It's also encouraged to use [INFORMATION_SCHEMA tables](../querying/sql.html#retrieving-metadata) if you're using SQL.
+Please use <a href="/querying/segmentmetadataquery.html">SegmentMetadataQuery</a> instead which provides more comprehensive information and supports all dataSource types including streaming dataSources.
+It's also encouraged to use <a href="/querying/sql.html#retrieving-metadata">INFORMATION_SCHEMA tables</a>
+if you're using SQL.
 </div>